 The most common site for infection is the respiratory system, but Acinetobacter species can also cause suppurative infections in any organ system.

-Multidrug-resistant AB has become a problem; use multidrug treatment chosen based on susceptibility testing.
+Multidrug-resistant AB has become a problem; multidrug treatment chosen based on susceptibility testing may be necessary.

 Drugs Mentioned In This Article